Why are volcanoes found in Iceland?

 On average there is one eruption in Iceland every 5 years but during the last 100 years, eruptions have been more frequent.
 Most eruptions in Iceland are rather short-lived, lasting only a matter of days or at most a few weeks, but occasionally like that of Surtsey 1963-67, they can last several years.
 One hundred years of eruptions in Iceland

-Why is Iceland good to see volcanic features?
+Why is Iceland for volcanic features?

 Almost all types of volcanic activity found on earth occur in Iceland and the range of volcanic features is extensive and of great interest to study groups as well as general enthusiasts.
 What's more, the lack of tree cover and vegetation means that they are easy to recognize and photograph.
 As soon as you arrive at Keflavik International Airport you will spot Iceland's volcanic topography; the drive to Reykjavik takes you through immense lava fields, covered in vibrant moss.
 Perhaps take a look at our 8-night 'Volcano Explorer' self-drive itinerary, or contact our team to discuss including your choice of geological highlights to your Iceland holiday.